Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/create-user-paired-with-input-device.md

     user.ActivateControlScheme(scheme);
 ```

-When you activate a Control Scheme, the Input System automatically switches the active Binding mask for the user's Actions to that Control Scheme.
+When you activate a Control Scheme, the Input System automatically switches the active binding mask for the user's Actions to that Control Scheme.